 Who among us can read the Good Samaritan story, the story of the prodigal son, the story of Zacchaeus, the story of the rich man and poor Lazarus and, the

 story of the widow with two mites and, not know that these are truly the thoughts and words of the Almighty, who is no respecter of persons?
-These four narratives
+The four New Testament narratives

 According to the narrative of Jesus found in John, the first miracle he did was to turn water into very fine wine.
 This pretty-much sums up how much different

 Jesus is than the religious leaders of human history.

 The above is true and correct as far as I understand and am aware as of this edit.
 One should run in the opposite direction from any scientist, educator, priest, preacher or anyone else who claims or otherwise acts as if they